The wheels are slowly turning again for the RV industry here, the mainstay of this region’s economy.

 Unlike Zeigler, the auto dealer, Cari said she is still having problems with tight credit.
 Lenders no longer provide her with store financing for her customers.
 And fewer customers are willing to take on debt.

 “People are afraid to put anything on credit because of the fact that might lose their job, or they don’t have a job,” she said.

 Nationwide, lending to businesses and consumers has been contracting sharply in recent months.
 Sheila Bair, head of the Federal Deposit Insurance Corp. told a bankers conference in New York last week that she's "very worried" that banks aren't lending enough.
 She warned the economy could take another turn for the worse without increased access to credit.

 Consumer credit fell at an annual rate of 7 percent in September, the latest data available, according to the Federal Reserve.
-Commercial and industrial lending at the end of October was 17 percent lower than a year ago.
+Commercial and and industrial lending at the end of October was 17 percent lower than a year ago.

 Bankers in Elkhart say they are ready to lend to customers with good credit, but demand has dried up as consumers have cut down on debt and diverted more cash into savings, said Burton.